w3f/polkadot-wiki/docs/learn/learn-polkadot-technical-fellowship.md

 See
 [these Polkadot-JS Guides](./learn-guides-fellowships.md#becoming-a-member-of-the-polkadot-technical-fellowship)
 to learn more about how to become a member of the Polkadot Technical Fellowship.
-In-depth information about the fellowship can be found [here](https://polkadot-fellows.github.io/dashboard/#/overview).
+The official documentation about the fellowship can be found [here](https://polkadot-fellows.github.io/dashboard/#/overview).

 #### Retain Rank